TROMBONE AUDITION: MAY 15, 2017

 Public Affairs (publicity and website development and maintenance)

 Information Systems (application development, network administration, software/hardware maintenance)

-Vehicles (coordinating/maintaining band vehicles)
+Vehicles (coordinating maintenance of band vehicles)

 An assignment to the United States Naval Academy Band is a permanent duty assignment.
-This means you will remain a member of the Band for your entire enlistment.
+This means you will remain a member of the band for your entire enlistment.
 However, members may request a transfer to another U.S. Navy band or retrain into a different career field.
 These requests are considered on a case-by-case basis.

 Working as a musician in the USNA Band is a full-time profession, not a side activity.
 You will be an active duty member of the United States Navy.
 In wartime or peacetime, your primary duty is to perform as a musician.